OpenMDAO/POEMs/POEM_003.md

 group (one step, no more).
 Promoting things up a chain can be accomplished by multiple calls.

+The `src_indices` and `flat_src_indices` arguments should apply only to the variables specified in the `inputs` argument.
+If a user wants to give different `src_indices` for different variables, they can do so via separate calls to promotes.

+Users can potentially define `src_indices` in both the `add_input` call on the component and in the `promotes` call in the group.
+In the event that there is a conflict between these specifications an error should be raised, since the user intent is no longer clear.

 2. Disable the use of `add_subsystem` during the configure portion of the setup stack.

 Currently adding subsystems during the configure portion of the stack does not raise, but